Avlaak/embedded-build-analyzer/README.md

 This extension is licensed under the [MIT License](LICENSE).
 Originally created by Aleksei Perevozchikov ([ATwice291](https://github.com/ATwice291))
-Fork maintained by [niwciu](https://github.com/niwciu) with enhancements described above.
+Fork maintained by [avlaak](https://github.com/avlaak) with enhancements described above.

 ---

 <!-- SEO note -->
-STM32 build analyzer for memory usage, symbol tracking, and map/elf inspection – compatible with Makefiles, CubeIDE, and other toolchains.
+Embedded Build Analyzer for memory usage, symbol tracking, and map/elf inspection – compatible with Makefiles, CubeIDE, and other toolchains.

-## ❤️ Thank you for using this version of STM32 Build Analyzer!
+## ❤️ Thank you for using this version of Embedded Build Analyzer!

 </br></br>
 <div align="center">